eboost10/magento2-layout-update/README.md

 ## Usage

+After the extension has been installed.
+Follow these steps:

-After installed, you can go to `Eboost > Custom Layout Update XML` then click `Add new` to create XML layout
+1. Go to `Eboost > Custom Layout Update XML` then click `Add new` button to create XML layout

 ![Layout Update XML Menu Screenshot](docs/xml-layout-menu.png)
 ![Layout Update XML Add New Button Screenshot](docs/xml-layout-add-new-button.png)

-Then input data for the form
+2. Enter data for the form

 ![Layout Update XML Add New Form Screenshot](docs/xml-layout-add-new-form.png)

+3. Save and clear cache

-save and clear cache, then go to frontend page to see result
+4. Go to Frontend to see result

-## How to get a handle of a page
+## How to see a handle of a page

-***Note: should only use on dev/staging servers.***
+***Note: it should be used on dev/staging servers. ***

-Go to menu `Eboost > Debug Configuration`
+1. Go to menu `Eboost > Debug Configuration`

 ![](docs/xml-layout-configuration-menu.png)

-Open section `Debug` and change value of `Enable Layout Debugging Dump On Storefront` to `Yes`
+2. Open section `Debug`

+3. Change value of `Enable Layout Debugging Dump On Storefront` to `Yes`

 ![](docs/xml-layout-configuration.png)

+4. Go to Frontend

-In frontend, go to a page which you want to view handle and click button `x` on bottom right, All handles of the page are in section `Handles`
+5. Go to the page that you want to get the handle

+6. Click  `x` button on bottom right conner

+7. All handles will be shown  in `Handles` section

 ![](docs/xml-layout-debug-button.png)
 ![](docs/xml-layout-debug-content.png)